strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ```

 Open your browser and go to `localhost:3002`.
 If everything is working properly,
-you should be redirected to `localhost:3202` and the following page should load:
+you should be redirected to `localhost:3202` and you should see:

 ```
 StrongLoop API Gateway